 Instead of letting your credit score sink to the ocean floor, or paying people to do credit “repair”, there’s a simple solution that will greatly benefit both your credit AND you: focus on paying off your debt.

-Making consistent, on-time payments that reduce your balance is a surefire way help repair & improve your credit score.
+Making consistent, on-time payments that reduce your balance is a surefire way to help repair & improve your credit score.